-Since 2008, Tamar has been practically obsessed with the luminous color and abstract layered imagery that she’s developed using gelatin plate printmaking.
+Since 2008, Tamar has been obsessed with the luminous color and abstract layered imagery that she’s developed using gelatin plate printmaking.
 She has been fascinated with this process and its ability to include found objects and plant materials.
-The resulting tension between manufactured and organic forms has been a major element in her work for years.
+The resulting tension between manufactured and organic forms has been a major element in her work.